Maria Bochkareva: Military career

 The rushed training of the battalion was led by twenty-five male instructors from the Volunskii Regiment of the Petrograd Military District.
 The battalion was blessed at Saint Isaac's Cathedral on June 25, 1917.
 After a month of training, Bochkareva and her unit became attached to the First Siberian Corps and was sent to the Russian western front to participate in the Kerensky Offensive, where Bochkareva was promoted to the rank of lieutenant.
 The unit was involved in one major battle—near the town of Smarhon.
 The women of the unit performed well in combat, but the vast majority of male soldiers, already demoralised, had little inclination to fight.
 Bochkareva herself was wounded in the battle and sent back to Petrograd to recuperate.

 Bochkareva was only marginally involved in the creation of other women's combat units formed in Russia during the spring and summer of 1917.
 Her unit was at the front at the time of the October Revolution and did not participate in the defence of the Winter Palace—another women's unit did, the 1st Petrograd Women's Battalion.
 Bochkareva's unit disbanded after facing increasing hostility from the remaining male troops at the front.
 Bochkareva returned to Petrograd where she was briefly detained by the Bolsheviks.
 She secured permission to rejoin her family in Tomsk but returned to Petrograd again in early 1918.
 She claims to have then received a telegram asking her to take a message to General Lavr Kornilov, who was commanding a White Army in the Caucasus.
 After leaving Kornilov's headquarters, she was again detained by the Bolsheviks and, after they learned of her connection with the Whites, was scheduled to be executed.
 She was rescued, however, by a soldier who had served with her in the Imperial Army in 1915 and who convinced the Bolsheviks to stay her execution.
 She was granted an external passport and allowed to leave the country.
-Bochkareva then made her way to Vladivostok, where she left for the United States by the steamship Sheridan in April 1918.
+Bochkareva then made her way to Vladivostok, where she left for the United States on the U.S. Army Transport Sheridan on 18 April 1918.